lapidda/allergy-passport/DEPLOYMENT.md

 # On your local machine, upload the key to the server
 scp translation-key.json allergypassport@your-server-ip:~/allergypassport/

-# On the server, secure the file
+# On the server, set proper permissions for Docker
 cd ~/allergypassport
-chmod 600 translation-key.json
+chmod 644 translation-key.json
 ```

+**Important**:
+- The file needs `644` permissions (not `600`) so the Docker container can read it
+- The Docker container runs as a non-root user and needs read access to the mounted file
+- `644` allows the owner to write and everyone to read (safe for this use case)

 ### 4. Update docker-compose.yml